jiali-webonise/react-video-webrtc/README.md

 # Simple peer webrtc

-- Need to Call Sequentically (do not handle call compete among peers)
+- Need to Call Sequentically (do not handle call competition among calls)